3296Fall2020/projects-03-text-base-fighter/README.md

 Bruce is a 27-year-old retail worker working for Walmart.
 He’s a manager and he graduated from college when he was 25.
 Still trying to figure out what he wants to do with his life besides playing retro-style games in his downtime.
 He loves playing old school games like Mario 64, sonic, Pac-man, donkey kong, etc. <br/>

-His gaming sense for old school games and RPGs makes him a perfect person to play this textbase fighter which sparks his desire for adventure and freedom.
+His gaming sense for old school games and RPGs makes him a perfect person to play this textbase fighter which sparks his desire for adventure and freedom. <br/>

-Darnell’s Persona: <br/>
+Nolan's Persona: <br/>
-Carl, Computer Science Student <br/>

-Carl is a college student who's majoring in computer science.
-Carl wants to learn more about Java and how different classes can come together to create a complete application.
-He picks Text Base Fighter as a project to study, because it has a clear and simple organizational structure.
-Unlike Danny, Carl finds value in Text Base Fighter as a tool to learn more about programming.
+Chuck, Father/Family Man <br/>

+Chuck is a 37-year-old contruction worker who has a 5-year-old son and another on the way.
+His son enjoys games and chuck enjoys spending time with his boy.
+Since his son is not that old he doesn't want him to see anything too graphic yet it games and but also wants his son to understand what he's playing. <br/>

+A textbase fighter is perfect for some family friendly bonding between a boy and his dad. <br/>

 ## Main Contributions and Project Features